 The Gambo Hospital is a District Hospital participating in all National Programs and World Health Organization Programs including Integrated Management and Neonatal and Childhood Illness (IMNCI), Integrated Management of Pregnancy and Antenatal Care (IMPAC), EPI (Expanded Program of Immunization), Therapeutic Feeding Centre for Severe Acute Malnutrition (TFC for SAM), Tuberculosis and Leprosy control, HIV prevention and diagnosis (being one of the permanent Sentinel Surveillance points for the national surveillance system), ART (Antiretroviral Therapy) and PMTCT (Prevention of Mother To Child transmission) services.
 Gambo Hospital has a catchment area of 458,112 people.

-The content adaptation process is well underway and we look forward to launching the ZMD Ethiopia App within 2017!
+The content localization process is underway and we look forward to launching the ZMD Ethiopia App in 2018.